Jamyth/react-native-neu-element/README.md

 `npm install --save react-native-linear-gradient`

 I am finding a way to install all dependencies by just installing `RNNE`, sorry about that.

+## Notice

+If you are a professional svg player, please help create the real inset shadow.
+You are welcome to leave comments if you found any bugs or thing to have.

 ## Required Props